 When specifying a dockerfile_path, all dependencies and necessary commands should be installed and executed within the Dockerfile.
 Dependencies listed under cerebrium.dependencies.*, as well as cerebrium.deployment.shell_commands and cerebrium.deployment.pre_build_commands, will be ignored.

-Building Generic Dockerized applications
+Building Generic Dockerized Apps

 use axum::{